cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 ubuntu@node1:~$
 ```

-Taint microk8s-vm-w1 with effect:NoSchedule.
-This will stop new pods that will not match taint.
+Now taint one of the node for ex:microk8s-vm-w1 with effect:NoSchedule.
+This will stop scheduling of pods on the node:microk8s-vm-w1.

 ```
 $ kubectl taint node microk8s-vm-w1 node-type=production:NoSchedule